11 January 2022

 Level of Intervention by a Judge

 The Commercial Court is very busy, often dealing with various applications and hearings each day.
-As such, judgment is often given ex tempore at the end of a hearing.
-However, at the conclusion of lengthy and complicated applications, and certainly at the end of a trial, the judge will reserve judgment and to hand it down at a later date.
+As such, judgment is often given in ex tempore decisions at the end of a hearing.
+However, at the conclusion of lengthy and complicated applications, and certainly at the end of a trial, the judge will reserve judgment and hand down a written judgment at a later date.

 General Timeframes for Proceedings

-As discussed in section 10 below, first instance decisions of the BVI Court may be appealed to the EC Court of Appeal and then the Privy Council which can be a lengthy process.
+As discussed in 10.
+Appeal, first instance decisions of the BVI courts may be appealed to the EC Court of Appeal and then the Privy Council, which can be a lengthy process.

 Proceedings come to an end so long as there is compliance with the terms of the settlement agreement.